wkumari/draft-wkumari-opsawg-sdi/README.md

    all, and so it is expected that vendors will differ in exactly how they implement this.

-   This document uses the serial number of the device as a unique identifier for simplicity; some vendors may not want to implement the

-Kumari & Doyle           Expires October 4, 2020                [Page 4]
+Kumari & Doyle           Expires October 5, 2020                [Page 4]

 Internet-Draft            Secure Device Install               April 2020

-   system using the serial number as the identifier for business reasons (a competitor or similar could enumerate the serial numbers and determine how many devices have been manufactured).
+   This document uses the serial number of the device as a unique identifier for simplicity; some vendors may not want to implement the system using the serial number as the identifier for business reasons (a competitor or similar could enumerate the serial numbers and determine how many devices have been manufactured).
 Implementors are